juanfresia/avr-linux/README.md

 This will prompt you with a gdb terminal ready to start debugging the program.

 More information on debugging with `avr-gdb` can be found in [here](/docs/avr-gdb.md).

+## A note on compatibility

+This repo has been tested successfully with the following OSs:

+- Debian 9 (Stretch), x86_64
+- Ubuntu 16.04.5 LTS (Xenial), x86_64

+The MCU used successfully uploaded were

+- atmega2560 (Arduino Mega rev3)
+- atmega328p (Arduino Uno)

+Let us know if you manage to get it working in other environments!

 ## Contributing